j-eriksmith/starlight-engine/docs/docs/math.md

 That being said, building a math library from scratch becomes a great survey of the underlying cost of every math function that you use as a gameplay programmer, from cross products to spherical interpolations.
 And where other libraries steer left, you can steer right; for example, I used the intuition that struct members would be laid out sequentially in memory to avoid use of arrays in vectors (to contain floats) and arrays in matricies (to contain vectors).

 There were times when this freedom came back to bite us.
 Choosing our transform representation to effectively be a 4x3 matrix by using two data members (a 3x3 matrix and a Vector3) meant that transforms couldn't leverage easy contatenation via multiplication.
-On top of that, we had to build out a 4x4 matrix class anyways to support intermediate GLM conversions for the rendering backend.
+On top of that, we had to build out a 4x4 matrix class anyways to support intermediate conversions to GLM for the rendering backend.

 Since transform concatenation wasn't built into the subsystem, it should come to no surprise that decision led to further debt when transform hierarchies were considered.
-Preliminary support for transform hierarchies were built out, but since our engine priorities never had to shift towards representing objects in a formal scene graph, the feature is untested.
+These hierarchies would have allowed for  Preliminary support for transform hierarchies were built out, but since our engine priorities never had to shift towards representing objects in a formal scene graph, the feature is untested.

 # Documentation